claban3/eulersolutions/README.md

 # eulersolutions
 Project Euler solutions in python.

-Pushed from 8 because I started working in Java, but wanted to learn python.
+Originally started to better learn the python language.